ODS120/chips_and_circuits/README.md

 - Repeat until there is 1 path left to be rerouted
 - Remove all paths and restart the process above with a different order of the gates
 - The existing csv will be overwritten and the cheapest path combination will be saved

+## Running the program
+### Running the algoritms
+To run either of the two algorithms, their respective program needs to be run with the desired chip and netlist locations added as commandline arguments.

+#### Algorithm 1:
+At the commandprompt, enter:
+python3 main_astar.py data/chip_{chipnumber of choice}/print_{number corresponding with the printplate of chosen chip}.csv data/chip_{chip of choice}/netlist_{number corresponding to the netlist of choice available for the chose chip}.csv

+f.i., in the case of wanting to run netlist_1 from chip_0, type:
+`python3 main_astar.py data/chip_0/print_0.csv data/chip_0/netlist_1.csv`

+#### Algorithm 2:
+At the commandprompt, enter:
+python3 main_hill_climber.py data/chip_{chipnumber of choice}/print_{number corresponding with the printplate of chosen chip}.csv data/chip_{chip of choice}/netlist_{number corresponding to the netlist of choice available for the chose chip}.csv

+f.i., in the case of wanting to run netlist_1 from chip_0, type:
+`python3 main_hill_climber.py data/chip_0/print_0.csv data/chip_0/netlist_1.csv`

+### Running the visualisation
+After having run either of the algorithms in the manner described above, at the commandline enter:
+`3d_model/manage.py runserver`